1997-2001 Honda CR250 – Top End Service – Part 14: Leak Down Test

 3. Slowly pressurize your engine.

-4. You DO NOT want to go over 10psi, or you risk blowing a seal.
+4. You DO NOT want to go over 10psi or risk blowing a seal.

 5. You want your gauge to sit at 5-6 psi.

-6. If the pressure drops less than one psi in 5 minutes, you are good to go.
+6. You are good to go if the pressure drops less than one psi in 5 minutes.

-7. If your pressure drops immediately, or more than one psi in 5 minutes, it’s time to go hunting.
+7. If your pressure drops immediately or by more than one psi in five minutes, it’s time to go hunting.

 Install your expansion plug tightly in the exhaust port.